Samupietila/AI-Chatbot/Sprint7RequirementsReport.md

 We updated the Product Backlog to align with the goals Sprint7 and created new tasks targeting the Documentation of the Project.
 Clear requirements were planned for work in Sprint 7.

+## Overview of the Sprint
+- Total number of tasks Completed: 9
+- Total number of tasks Pending: 2

 ## Sprint Planning and Review

 Jukka

 Mika